 pull requests welcome!

-The master translation catalog is stored as a so-called PO template
+The main translation catalog is stored as a so-called PO template

 TEXTDOMAIN is the textdomain you have